What does hybrid fundraising mean for charities?

 What does hybrid fundraising mean for charity events?

-A hybrid fundraising event is an in-person fundraiser which supporters can also attend virtually.
+A hybrid fundraising event is an in-person fundraiser that supporters can also attend virtually.
 You’re likely more familiar with the concept of hybrid events than you think.

 When the UK first went into lockdown, many charities moved in-person events into virtual environments.
 Now that the country is moving back out of restrictions, charities are turning to hybrid events.